turjjadatta/turjjadatta/README.md

 # Hi there 👋 I'm Turjja

 ## Hardware Product Development Engineer
-Specializing in electronics, embedded systems, and firmware development.
+Specializing in electronics, and firmware development.

 ---